 The Mayagüez Campus of the University of Puerto Rico offers a program of study leading to the Master of Science degree in Food Science and Technology.
-Subject areas cover a wide range of applied approaches and multidisciplinary setting; including chemistry, engineering, microbiology, and food processing.
+Subject areas cover a wide range of basic and applied approaches in a multidisciplinary setting; including chemistry, engineering, microbiology, and food processing.
 The program is designed to prepare individuals for technical careers in the food and allied industries, government agencies, academia, and international agencies.

 A student planning to enter the program should have a B.S. degree in a recognized branch of agriculture, biology, chemistry, engineering, microbiology, physics, or nutrition.
 Applicants should have the following courses or their equivalent: Microbiology (BIOL 3770), Food Microbiology (BIOL 4366), Calculus for Biological Sciences II (MATE 3022) or Engineering Calculus I (MATE 3031), Biochemistry (QUIM 5071), and Introductory Physics with Laboratory (FISI 3091 and FISI 3093).
-Candidates deficient in the areas of food science will be expected to remove these deficiencies during the first year.
+Candidates lacking any of the abovementioned courses will be expected to remove deficiencies during the first year of study.